robinadaptor/wilo/README.md

 2018, 11th May, Wilo team (unknown) opened the blockchain.
 2018, Oct, After a short time, the listing was abolished on graviex exchanges. and then it has been managed by the community.
-2019, July, Now Wilo is officially managed by Robin Project and community members.
+2019, July, Wilo is officially managed by Robin Project and community members.
+2019, Nov, Wilo is listed on Chamber Ex.

 ***
 ## Donations